OPS-E2E-PPE/VBA-Docs/api/Project.shaperange.apply.md

 ---
-title: ShapeRange.Apply Method (Project) ms.prod: project-server
+title: ShapeRange.Apply method (Project) ms.service: project-server
 ms.assetid: 5b100f4a-99a0-77f2-772a-203b2f836293
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ShapeRange.Apply Method (Project)
+# ShapeRange.Apply method (Project)
 Applies formatting to a shape range, where the formatting information has been copied by using the **[PickUp](Project.shape.pickup.md)** method.

 ## Syntax

- _expression_. `Apply`
+_expression_.**Apply**

 _expression_ A variable that represents a 'ShapeRange' object.

 ## Return value